JetBrains/kotlin-web-site/pages/docs/reference/testing-overview.md

 Frameworks:
 [MockK](https://mockk.io/), [Mockito](https://github.com/mockito/mockito)

-### Run the unit test code
+### Run the unit test

 Usually, the build tool runs unit tests.
 For example, Gradle.
 Running tests in a Gradle build is supported by default for JVM, Android, Linux, Windows, and macOS.
 You need to configure JS and other Kotlin/Native targets manually to run the tests with an appropriate environment, an emulator, or a test framework.

 ## Integration tests